Balance billing rules Medicaid

 Balance billing rules Medicaid and Medicare Advantage plans

 A number of Medicaid eligible members also have a Medicare advantage plan.
-Medicare advantage plans are copay based plans with a network of providers.
-Those enrolled in Medicaid will not need to pay the copays on the Medicare advantage plan if the provider they see is participating with Medicaid.
-If the provider is not participating with Medicaid, they will have a copy for the services.
+Medicare advantage plans are co-pay based plans with a network of providers.
+Those enrolled in Medicaid will not need to pay the co-pays on the Medicare advantage plan if the provider they see is participating with Medicaid.
+If the provider is not participating with Medicaid, they will have a co-pay for the services.
 There are plans called Dual Eligible Medicare Advantage plans that work a bit differently.
-If they provider participates with the Dual Advantage plan, the insured will not be responsible for a copay even when going to a doctor this not participating with Medicaid.
-This rule gives members access to doctors not currently participating with Medicaid without a cost share.
+If the provider participates with the Dual Advantage plan, the insured will not be responsible for a co-pay.
+This is true even when you go to a doctor this not participating with Medicaid.
+This rule gives members access to doctors who are not currently participating with Medicaid without a cost share.

 Balance billing rules with Original Medicare and Medicaid